coolandco/WUSE/README.md

 ### Scope des Projekts
 ------------------
-This project was for showing Tool Assisted Software Development on a hands on project.
+This project was for showing Tool Assisted Software Development in a hands on project.
 We studends were allowed to use any project and tools for this course.
 I chose following tools:
  - Eclipse
  - Git
  - Maven